ARTbio/metavisitor/docs/index.md

 Metavisitor has been developed at the [ARTbio platform](http://artbio.fr).
 Its tools are primarily available in [GitHub](https://github.com/ARTbio/tools-artbio).
-Its workflows are primarily available in this
+Its workflows are primarily available in the
 [metavisitor repository](https://github.com/ARTbio/metavisitor/tree/master/extra-files/metavisitor)

-as well as in the [GalaxyKickStart repository](https://github.com/ARTbio/GalaxyKickStart/tree/master/extra-files/metavisitor)
+Metavisitor tools and workflows are also available in the [toolshed](https://toolshed.g2.bx.psu.edu/)

 #### Metavisitor tools developed by ARTbio in the [ARTbio GitHub](https://github.com/ARTbio/tools-artbio)